 Consistent with its commitment to addressing all gender-based misconduct within its community, CCDC complies with Title IX of the Higher Education Amendment of 1972 ("Title IX"), which prohibits discrimination on the basis of sex in education programs or activities.
-Gender based misconduct, as defined in this document, constitutes forms of sex discrimination prohibited by Title IX.
+Gender based misconduct, as defined in this document, constitutes forms of sex (including pregnancy, sexual orientation, and gender identity discrimination) prohibited by Title IX.